Toy (David Bowie album): Leak and official release

 In March 2011, 14 tracks from the Toy sessions, excluding "Karma Man" and "Can't Help Thinking About Me", were leaked onto the Internet, attracting media attention.
 The leaked tracks are different mixes compared to the officially released B-sides and bonus tracks.
-According to biographer Nicholas Pegg, the edits suggest that they are not final master recordings, rather tracks at an earlier stage of mixing.
+According to the biographer Nicholas Pegg, the edits suggest that they are not final master recordings, rather tracks at an earlier stage of mixing.
 When asked about the leak, Plati denied any involvement, stating, "I think someone got a rough mix on CD somehow."
 Regarding the leak overall, Pegg comments that it is "fascinating, thrilling and beautiful – and, as is so often the case with Bowie's work, an obvious creative stepping-stone between the previous album and the next."

 Ten years later, on 29 September 2021, Warner Music Group announced that Toy would get an official release on 26 November as part of the box set Brilliant Adventure (1992–2001) through ISO and Parlophone.
 "You've Got a Habit of Leaving" was released as a digital single the same day.
 "Karma Man" and an "alternative ending mix" of "Silly Boy Blue" were released as the next single on 15 October, while "Can't Help Thinking About Me" followed on 19 November.
 Plati, who assisted in the mixing of the Toy material for the box set, said in a statement:

 A separate deluxe edition, titled Toy:Box, was released on 7 January 2022, the day before what would have been Bowie's 75th birthday.
 The release includes previously unseen photographs, alternate mixes, proposed B-sides and 13 new "Unplugged and Somewhat Slightly Electric" remixes of the Toy tracks.
-These remixes contain new guitar parts by Plati and Earl Slick, replicating a style done by the Rolling Stones' Keith Richards.
+These remixes contain new acoustic guitar overdubs by Plati and Earl Slick, replicating a style done by the Rolling Stones' Keith Richards.
 The "Unplugged and Somewhat Slightly Electric" mix of "Shadow Man" was released as a single on streaming services on 6 January.
 The release ends with "Toy (Your Turn to Drive)", a new track compiled from an extended jam during a take of "I Dig Everything".
 Featuring updated mixing, Plati stated: "As it was culled from 'I Dig Everything', it makes sense to bookend the album with this track.
 It's also a fitting postscript to the Toy era."
 Visconti, who called it Bowie's "ghost album", was positive about its official release, telling Uncut magazine that he believed it contained some of Bowie's finest work.
 The album additionally saw standalone CD and LP releases on 5 August 2022, alongside the other studio albums from the Brilliant Adventure set.